sushisuj/union_shop/prompt.md

 - Explanation of Generation: Added a width check around the navbar; on screens narrower than 700px it swaps the three inline tabs for a single “Menu” PopupMenuButton that routes to Home, Shop, or About Us, while wider screens keep the existing tab row with _ShopDropdown.

 - Private Notes: Learned to use MediaQuery width checks to build responsive navbars—swap inline tabs for a single PopupMenuButton on narrow screens while preserving the desktop layout when width exceeds the breakpoint.

+13. Create a reusable UnionNavBar widget in union_navbar.dart that matches the homepage navbar (banner, logo, responsive menu with _ShopDropdown, search/person/cart icons).
+Export it and import the widget into every page—home, sale, essentials, about, product, cart—placing const UnionNavBar() at the top of each layout, but omit it from LoginPage.
+Ensure the shopping bag icon navigates to /cart and the menu behaves identically across all screens.

+- Explanation of Generation: Extracted the homepage navbar into union_navbar.dart so it can be reused everywhere.
+Each page (home, sale, essentials, about, product, cart) now imports this widget and inserts const UnionNavBar() at the top, while LoginPage remains nav-free.
+The shared navbar keeps the responsive “Menu” dropdown, _ShopDropdown, and ensures the shopping bag button always routes to /cart.

+- Private Notes: Learned to centralize shared chrome by moving the navbar into union_navbar.dart and reusing it across screens, keeping login isolated and ensuring the cart icon consistently routes to /cart.